Skip to navigation Skip to content

 • If a former family assistance customer is entitled to arrears (for example, from family assistance reconciliation) but has moved overseas and closed their Australian bank account these payments will reject

-• Centrelink International Services (CIS) staff can issue a one-off payment to an overseas address
+• Centrelink International Services (CIS) staff can issue a one-off payment to a customer’s overseas:

 Is there an overseas address recorded or can it be obtained by contacting the customer overseas or a nominee?